Joseph Towles: Personal life

 Towles met British anthropologist Colin Turnbull in 1959 while living in New York.
-They were married in 1960 and lived together until Towles' death of AIDS in 1988.
-In 1967, Turnbull and Towles built an estate in Lancaster county, Virginia, called Chestnut Point.
+They took wedding vows in 1960 and "considered themselves to be married as husband and wife".
+In 1967, Turnbull and Towles built an estate in Lancaster county, Virginia, called Chestnut Point; they lived "openly as a gay, interracial couple in one of the smallest and most conservative rural towns in Virginia".
+Towles had numerous affairs, was an alcoholic, and would die of AIDS in 1988.